Skip to content

 What to do in Royan

-Royan becomes extremely crowded in summer, but is well worth a visit all year round.
-Royan has a large port, although access can be difficult due to occasional strong winds and heavy traffic.
-Another alternative is Port Medoc, which lies on the other side of the Royan estuary.
-It offers full service and repair facilities.
+Royan gets extremely crowded during the summer, but it's well worth a visit all year round.
+Royan has a large harbour, although access can be difficult due to occasional strong winds and heavy traffic.
+Another alternative is Port Medoc, which is on the other side of the Royan estuary.
+It offers full repair services and facilities.

 Arcachon